-NJ AIR TOXICS MONITORING PROGRAM RESULTS FOR 2008
+NJ AIR TOXICS MONITORING PROGRAM RESULTS FOR 2009

-NJDEP has established four air toxics monitoring sites around the state.
-They are located in Camden, Elizabeth, New Brunswick and Chester (see Figure 3).
-The Camden site has been measuring several toxic volatile organic compounds (VOCs) since 1989, but was shut down in October due to security concerns.
-The Elizabeth site began measuring VOCs in 2000, and the New Brunswick and Chester sites became operational in July 2001.
-Analysis of toxic metals at all four sites also began in 2001.
-Metals data can be found in Appendix B (Fine Particulate Speciation Summary 2008) of the Air Quality Report.
+NJDEP has established three air toxics monitoring sites around the state.
+They are located in Elizabeth, New Brunswick and Chester (see Figure 3).
+The Camden Lab site, which had been measuring several toxic volatile organic compounds (VOCs) since 1989, was shut down on September 29, 2008, because the NJDEP lost access to the station.
+The Elizabeth Lab site began measuring VOCs in 2000, and the New Brunswick and Chester sites became operational in July 2001.
+Analysis of toxic metals at each site also began in 2001.
+Metals data can be found in Appendix B (Fine Particulate Speciation Summary 2009) of the Air Quality Report.

-2008 air toxic monitoring results for VOCs are shown in Table 2.
+2009 air toxic monitoring results for VOCs are shown in Table 2.
 This table contains the annual average concentration for each air toxic measured at the four New Jersey monitoring sites.
-All values are in micrograms per cubic meter (μ g/m3).
-More detail can be found in Tables 5 through 8, including additional statistics, detection limit information, health benchmarks used by NJDEP, risk ratios, and concentrations in parts per billion by volume (ppbv).
-The ppbv units are more common for monitoring results, while μ g/m3 units are generally used in modeling and health studies.
+All values are in micrograms per cubic meter ($\mu g/m^3$).
+More detail can be found in Tables 5 through 7, including additional statistics, detection limit information, health benchmarks used by NJDEP, risk ratios, and concentrations in parts per billion by volume (ppbv).
+The ppbv units are more common for monitoring results, while $\mu g/m^3$ units are generally used in modeling and health studies.
 Many of the compounds that were analyzed were below the detection limit of the method used.
-These are listed separately in Table 9.
+These are listed separately in Table 8.

 Reported averages for which significant portions of the data (more than 50%) were below the detection limit should be viewed with extreme caution.
 Median values (the value of the middle sample value when the results are ranked) are reported along with the mean (average) concentrations because for some compounds only a single or very few high values were recorded.
 These high values will tend to increase the average concentration significantly but would have less effect on the median value.
-In such cases, the median value may be a better indicator of long term exposures (the basis for most of the air toxics health benchmarks).
+In such cases, the median value may be a better indicator of long-term exposures (the basis for most of the air toxics health benchmarks).

 The Chester and New Brunswick sites had the lowest concentrations for the majority of the prevalent air toxics, while Elizabeth had the highest concentration for most compounds.
-This is comparable to previous years, however Chester also detected the most compounds, but with many only detected once on August 8th.
+This is comparable to previous years, along with Elizabeth detecting the most individual compounds.

-Figure 3 2008 Air Toxics Monitoring Network
+Figure 3.
+2009 Air Toxics Monitoring Network

-Table 2 New Jersey Air Toxics Summary - 2008
+Table 2 New Jersey Air Toxics Summary - 2009

-Annual Average Concentration micrograms per cubic meter (μg/m3) ^a
+Annual Average Concentration micrograms per cubic meter $(\mu g/m^3)^a$